Wildflowers above Thompson Creek

 A finite approach focuses on manipulations like price, promotions, fear, aspiration, peer pressure and novelty.
 It’s a theatrical approach, requiring an audience and performed according to a script.
 This is the approach made popular by Pine & Gilmore in their book The Experience Economy.
 It is the approach we see used by most consultants, economic development officers and others involved in supporting tourism operators.

 An infinite mindset, on the other hand, starts with a cause that others want to support, allowing us to work together toward a common objective.
-Short-term goals and metrics become focused around getting better at what we do as we work toward our bigger cause, which by definition will never be fully achieved.
+Short-term goals and metrics become focused on getting better at what we do as we work toward our bigger cause, which by definition will never be fully achieved.
 This is the approach we see used by operators in lesser-known destinations, where something more than passion drives them to build their business.

 In our context, the infinite approach is like a living drama.
 The guests are active participants, choosing to live their own adventure.
 The role of the guide is to be a trusted mentor, empowering the guests to answer the call to adventure by providing guidance, confidence, insights, advice or training.
 The transformation happens within the guests who are the hero of our adventures.